 American Chemical Society

 The American Chemical Society is open to all those curious about chemistry.
-The organization is for both science and non-science students who want to explore this stimulating field within a nationally recognized association.
-The ACS sponsors programs not only on campus but also with local elementary schools.
+This club is for both science and non-science students who wish to explore this stimulating field within a nationally recognized association.
+The ACS sponsors programs not only on-campus, but also local elementary schools.